brookshelley/brookshelley.github.com/content/movies.md

 ## Movies

+**The Phantom Menace**

+Dammit Blank Check why did I do this to myself in order to listen to your commentary track.
+Seriously though, the 10 episodes about the only entry in Star Wars that was ever made were excellent.
+Thank you for the bonkers good time.

+**Train to Busan Presents: Peninsula**

+There’s no train in this one, despite the title that I think was used to make sure us goofy Americans realize it’ related to the previous film.
+I loved the taxi lady.
+This film had more of a Mad Max vibe than the original which was fun.

+**Train to Busan**

+Continuing the zombie movie rewatches, I threw this on in order to remind myself what it was like before watching the sequel that just came out.
+It’s just as good as I remember it, though I fundamentally don’t like “fast” zombies.
+Zombies should shamble.
+The wild melee of this film is a very different kind of fear than the slow horror of inexorable zombie overrunning of your position.

+**World War Z**

+A more intense pandemic movie.
+I’ve watched this three or four times, and it still manages to be one of the more interesting and compelling zombie action films.
+By throwing out the creeping dread for a much more agoraphobic zombie fear, this movie makes me glad I stay inside.

+**Blackhat**

+This movie dares to ask the bold question: “can a himbo code?”
+I don’t understand why most of the terrible coding examples are windows INF or registry files, but hey, it’s fun and stupid.
+I think this was also the first film I saw where it was obvious that US action films are now mostly funded by Chinese financiers.

+**Collateral**

+I think I’ve seen this before, but didn’t remember much.
+I love the extremely tight shots inside the cab, and the real LA traffic vibe.
+This is the same LA time period as the L Word.

+**Borat Subsequent**

+A hoot.
+This wasn’t nearly as salacious as the build-up implied, but there were some big laughs, and a surprisingly endearing lock-in with some Q Anon weirdos.
+I wish they’d gotten more Pence action.

+**Save Yourselves!**

+The initial cast was a reprise of the friends from Search Party, so one could almost imagine this was an alternate reality retelling.
+Fortunately, this movie morphs into a cute and weird duo alien invasion story pretty quick instead.

+**The Trip to Italy**

+Unlike the first Trip film I’ve never seen this one before.
+I like how Coogan’s character has changed it up a bit, and generally this film felt friendlier.
+I’m excited for the next two.

+**Jennifer’s body**

+The entire movie I just kept thinking, “what!
+They’re in this too?!”
+I missed this movie back in the day and I think it was largely maligned, but it’s a near weird little horror film.
+It only takes around 15 minutes to get creepy, and then it goes off the rails in the most weird ways.
+Even JK Simmons was in this!
+Amy Sedaris!
+The lesson here is: don’t trust scene kids, just stick with your best friend.
+The men in this film are the real monsters, obviously.

+**Vampires vs The Bronx**

+A fun horror film about gentrification with a great cameos from folks like Zoe Saladaña and The Kid Mero.
+Truly a great time.

+**The Assistant**

+I didn’t know much about this going in, only that it was well-regarded.
+Julia Garner is outstanding in an incredibly brutal film about a sexually abusive and horrible movie producer that definitely *wink wink* isn’t based on anyone who is currently serving 23 years in prison.

 **Evangelion 1.11 & 2.22**

 A friend watched Evangelion for the first time recently, and I was reminded I never got around to watching these remakes/retellings.
 Really, really weird, but in a new ways.
 I kind of like that they cut out many of the extraneous slice-of-life stuff.